IAsurovI/PasswordGenerator/README.md

 # PasswordGenerator
-Password generator in the range from 0 to 128.
+Console password generator in the range from 0 to 128.
 Developed by Asurov.
 Uses numbers, symbols, lowercase and uppercase letters.